HoneyBedger/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 10766.19
 ```
-One can see that the new values of the mean and the median differ from the initial ones.
-Interestingly, replacing the missing values with the means for the corresponding intervals led to the values of mean and median being closer to each other.
+One can see that while the mean did not change, the new value of the mean median differs from the initial one slightly.
+Replacing the missing values with the means for the corresponding intervals led to the values of mean and median being closer to each other.
 In fact, with the given degree of precision they are equal.
-I believe that the reason is as follows: on the initial histogram we can see that the larger numbers of steps (right-hand side) occur more frequently.
+I believe that the reason why the median became higher is as follows: on the initial histogram we can see that the larger numbers of steps (right-hand side) occur more frequently.
 Thus, the portion of large interval-averaged values we added is greated than that of the smaller ones.